 What you need to know about your balance system

 The nervous system is a use it or lose it system.
 This also means that balance is trainable.
 Treadmills, weight machines, swimming pools have a benefit.
 However, they don’t necessarily work your balance system.
-Try including circular movements, bending, reaching and unexpected playful movements.
-Dancing and martial arts are good examples of these type of movements.
+Try including circular movements, bending, reaching, and unexpected playful movements.
+Dancing and martial arts are good examples of these types of movements.